tkent198/hydraulic_wetro/README.md

 ![live_panel](MATLAB/mov/wetro2_Nk_100_Tend_1000.gif)

 Panel description: from top left to bottom right.
 * Rainfall amount (rate), as a function of time, in the reservoir (blue), moor (cyan), and both (res+moor; red).
-Possible amounts are (0,1,2,4,8,9,18) with probabilities given in the pdf.
+Possible amounts are (0,1,2,4,8,9,18)r_0 where r_0 is a unit rainfall rate with probabilities given in the pdf (see Bokhove et al. 2020 for more details).
 * Sample pdf of daily rainfall (time-dependent bars).
 The theoretical pdf is denoted by the black markers.
 * River flow Au(s,t) along the channel s.
 The three vertical dotted lines correspond to the reservoir, moor, and canal inflows at s = 0.932m, 2.038m, and 3.858m, respectively.
 Note the jumps after the inflows.
 * The water level h_m in the moor, as a function spatial moor coordinate y and time t, determined by a groundwater (nonlinear diffusion) model.
 The time-dependent left boundary is coupled to the river and canal.
 Right boundary: solid wall.
 Rainfall is spatially uniform.
 * Canal and reservoir levels as a function of time.
 Note the spin-up from dry conditions of about 200s (20 wd).
 * Water depth h(s,t) along the channel s.
 The three vertical dotted lines correspond to the reservoir, moor, and canal inflows at s = 0.932m, 2.038m, and 3.858m, respectively.
-The red shaded are denotes the city region.
+The red shaded area denotes the city region.
 * Stage-discharge (h-Q) relationship in the city region.
-Empirical data to fit a rating curve?
+Idea: use as empirical data to fit a standard rating curve?
 * River level time series (black) in the city region downstream of the canal inflow.
 The blue line is the constant inflow at s=0.
 The threshold for flooding is 0.02m (red dotted line).
 * Cross-channel snapshots of river levels just downstream of the moor inflow (floodplain).
 * Cross-channel snapshots of river levels just downstream of the canal inflow (city).